Rosemary Crossley

-Rosemary Crossley (6 May 1945 – 10 May 2023) was an Australian author and advocate for disability rights.
+Rosemary Crossley (6 May 1945 – 10 May 2023) was an Australian author and advocate for disability rights, whose legacy was highly controversial.
 She was one of the first major advocates for facilitated communication (FC), a scientifically discredited technique which purports to help non-verbal people communicate.
-Crossley was the director of the Anne McDonald Centre near Melbourne, Victoria, which provides assessment and augmentative communication services in Victoria, Australia.
+Crossley was the director of the Anne McDonald Centre near Melbourne, Victoria, which provided assessment and augmentative communication services in-person until her death, when they moved online.
 The award-winning 1984 film Annie's Coming Out, known as Test of Love in the USA, was made about her work and life with a woman named Anne McDonald, whom she met at St Nicholas's Hospital in Melbourne in the 1970s and later brought to live with her.
-Crossley dedicated her life to helping those with little or no functional speech.
-She died after a short battle with cancer on 10 May 2023, at the age of 78.
+Crossley died from cancer on 10 May 2023, at the age of 78.